jmunoz1992/secrets/workshop/01 - Keeping Private Secrets Private.md

       expect(res.body).to.be.an('array');
       expect(res.body.length).to.equal(2);
       expect(res.body[0].isPublic).to.equal(true);
+      expect(res.body[1].isPublic).to.equal(true);
     });
 });
 ```
 Let's run the test and make sure it fails.
-What I like to do is to run mocha with the -w flag, so that it automatically runs the tests again whenver someothing changes.
+I've set up a test-watch script for this workshop.
 Try it by running `npm run test-watch`.

 Your test should be failing, and our first step completed.
 Now let's look at the existing code and see if we can change it to pass our specs.